oplS15projects/FP7-webpage/README.md

 A League of Legends statistics application written in Racket and HTML5 that interfaces with the Riot API to retrieve important information regarding a players performance that is then calculated to determine the likelyhood the player will perform poorly.

 ##Screenshot
-(insert a screenshot here.
-You may opt to get rid of the title for it.
-You need at least one screenshot.
-Make it actually appear here, don't just add a link.)

-Here's a demonstration of how to display an image that's uploaded to this repo:
 ![screenshot showing env diagram](http://i.imgur.com/uXrEimz.png)

 ##Concepts Demonstrated
 * **Abstraction** is used separate the HTML5 file from the Racket Web Server & Data being passed.
-* ** **

 ##External Technology and Libraries